mmotahari5/string-calculator/README.md

-This is my second practice on c++ with :heart: & :coffee:
+This is my second practice on c++ with :heart: & :computer:

 Good luck.